aws/amazon-neptune-csv-to-rdf-converter/README.md

 The input files need to be UTF-8 encoded.
 The same encoding is used for the output files.

 The library is available as executable Jar file and can be run from the command line by `java -jar amazon-neptune-csv2rdf.jar -i <input directory> -o <output directory>`.
-Use `java -jar amazon-neptune-csv2rdf.jar -h` to see all options.
+Use `java -jar amazon-neptune-csv2rdf.jar -h` to see all options:

+	Usage: java -jar amazon-neptune-csv2rdf.jar [-hV] [-c=<configuration file>] -i=<input directory> -o=<output directory>
+	  -c, --config=<configuration file>
+	                  Propery file containing the configuration.
+	  -h, --help      Show this help message and exit.
+	  -i, --input=<input directory>
+	                  Directory containing the CSV files (UTF-8 encoded).
+	  -o, --output=<output directory>
+	                  Directory for writing the RDF files (UTF-8 encoded); will be created if it does not exist.
+	  -V, --version   Print version information and exit.

 The conversion is based on two steps.
 First, a **general mapping** from property graph vertices and edges to RDF statements is applied to the input files.
 The optional second step **transforms RDF resource IRIs**